qiangliu-sd/Java-calls-C-dll/README.md

 ### Build Windows Dll
 To create a DLL project in Visual Studio 2022:
-1. On VS2022 start-up, choose Create a new project.
+1. On VS2022 start-up, choose *Create a new project*.
-2. Choose C++, and choose Dynamic-link Library (DLL).
+2. Choose C++, and choose *Dynamic-link Library (DLL)*.
 3. Enter a name, in my case winCDynamic, for your project.
 4. Delete dllmain.cpp, framework.h, pch.h, pch.cpp from Project.
 5. Move qlcfuncs.cpp to the project folder (i.e., winCDynamic) and add to the project.
 Note: If you provide a header file qlcfuncs.h, it will NOT work!
-6. Set the VS2022 Compiler by opening the Property Pages dialog and Configuration Properties in the left pane:
+6. Set the VS2022 Compiler by opening the *Property Pages dialog* and *Configuration Properties* in the left pane:

 - C/C++ -> Precompiled Headers:
 set [Precompiled Headers] to [Not Using Precompiled Headers]